Does Bayesian Model Averaging improve polynomial extrapolations? Two toy problems as tests: Conclusions

 The toy problems we examined here are designed such that extrapolating from low-$x$ data is bound to eventually fail.
 Polynomial extrapolations to points outside the radius of convergence of the Taylor series should not succeed.
 For the first function, $g_1$, extrapolations to target points inside, but near, the radius of convergence inherit this failure mode, since the $\tan$ function diverges at $x=1$, so every finite polynomial model falls underneath the function itself.
 We tried polynomial models with degree up to $M=100$ with $\sigma_a=5$, and the validation data barely falls within the $1\sigma$ range of our Gaussian $f_{M=100}(x_t)$.
 There is no low-degree polynomial that will successfully extrapolate from a data set generated from $g_1$.
 Mixing polynomials does not remedy that problem.
 BMA simply is not useful unless the full set of models has useful members.

-For $g_2$ neither $M=1$ or $M=6$ has good predictive performance: neither high evidence or smallest $\chi^2$ reliably indicates that a model predicts well.
+A contrasting case is the extrapolation problem for the function $g_2$.
+This function is sufficiently docile that BMA is advantageous.
+Even though approximating $g_1$ and $g_2$ by polynomials both constitute ${\cal M}$-open situations, the practical performance of BMA in the two cases is very different.
+In the case of $g_2$ neither $M=1$ or $M=6$ has good predictive performance: neither high evidence or smallest $\chi^2$ reliably indicates that a model predicts well.
 The model $M=2$ performs superbly well.
 This is easy to diagnose in a toy problem, because the underlying function's value is calculable at the target point.
 If this were not a toy problem, there would be no computable metric to tell us $M=2$ had reputable CIs.
 In a real extrapolation problem the experiments taken in our limited range are all the data we have available.
 The BMA prediction for $g_2(x_t)$ is worse than $M=2$, but better than both the highest evidence ($M=1$) and highest order ($M=6$) model.
 BMA gives us a model that outperforms a naively selected model $M$, but it may not perform as well as a single model that happens to extrapolate accurately.
 It does, though, have better forecasting ability better than most specific-$M$ models.

 If there is a ``correct'' model describing the data, this model is incorporated into the mixed model, but its prediction is diluted by other models that have relatively high evidences.
 The mixed model will still have elements of this ``correct'' model, but will likely have worse predictive performance than a single very well-performing model ($M=2$ for $g_2$, for example).
 The benefit of BMA is that the mixed model has better predictive performance than \textit{most} non-mixed models.
 Choosing the mixed model will most often present a better forecast than selecting an arbitrary non-mixed model, and this can be useful when there is significant model uncertainty.
 We prevent ourselves from being completely wrong by refusing to choose one non-mixed model, at the cost of degraded performance in comparison to the case where we are lucky enough to guess the correct answer.